oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

 # Hunting For The Smallest Possible Docker Image

-I came across this challenge reading through an [engineering blog](https://idbs-engineering.com/) from a company I had originally applied to do do a placement at during my degree.
+I came across this challenge reading through an [engineering blog](https://idbs-engineering.com/) from a company I had originally applied to do a placement at during my degree.
 (Unfortunately our good friend covid-19 cancelled that).

 ## [Container Competition](https://idbs-engineering.com/docker/containers/2021/01/28/container-competition.html)